belasi01/Cops/README.md

     (time.interval.for.smoothing.optics/profile.duration\*maximum depth
     of the profile).
   - **sub.surface.removed.layer.optics;numeric; 0, 0.1, 0** : This
-    variable is use to exclude the data very close the air-sea interface.
+    variable is used to exclude the data very close the air-sea interface.
 In fact, near-surface data may be very noisy due to wave focusing effect under clear sky.
 It is mostly important for EdZ.
-By default, we eliminate the first 10 cm (0.1 m) of the water column for EdZ, also because the sensor may exits the water a fraction of second when the profiler it at the surface.
+By default, we eliminate the first 10 cm (0.1 m) of the water column for EdZ, also because the sensor may exit the water a fraction of second when the profiler it at the surface.
-  - **delta.capteur.optics;numeric; 0, -0.05, 0.238** : This variable a
+  - **delta.capteur.optics;numeric; 0, -0.05, 0.238** : This variable is a
     numeric vector of values indicating the physical distance between the pressure sensor and the actual radiometers.
 By default, we assume that the EdZ sensor is 5 cm above the pressure sensor (so